Simon-Brandt/ShellArgparser/README.md

 Mandatory arguments to long options are mandatory for short options too.

-The following arguments have no default value.
+The following options have no default value.
-Arguments:
+Mandatory options:
 -a, --var-1=VAR-1 one value without default or choice -b, --var-2=VAR-2 at least one value without default or
                   choice
 -c, --var-3={A,B} at least one value with choice

-The following arguments have a default value.
+The following options have a default value.
-Options:
+Optional options:
 -d                    one value with default and choice
                       (default: A)
       --var-5[=VAR-5] one value with default (default: E)